bartschotten/com-pact/README.md

 3. I think it's healthy for a standard/specification to have more independent implementations of it.
 ### Status
 ComPact is already being used by various people and organisations, and as more people experiment with different scenarios, some bugs are still being ironed out.
 I try to respond quickly to issues.
+Pull requests are welcome.
 ### What's not supported
 This implementation will not support:
 * Specification versions lower than 2.0.